r4r7r0x/cybersecurity-writeups/README.md

 All writeups are based on legal lab environments such as HackTheBox.
 This content is strictly for educational purposes.
-Never attempt these techniques on systems without explicit permission
+Never attempt these techniques on systems without explicit permission.